photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Nah.
 It's the C.

+---

+How much does a pirate pay for corn?

+A bucaneer.

 # Cross-eyed Teacher

 Why was the teacher cross-eyed?

 Because he couldn't control his pupils.

+# Buckets

+What did the big bucket say to the little bucket?

+You look a little pail!

 # The Man Who Loves Trains